5 Signs Your Child is Ready for Early Math Learning

 Proud to be Primary [2]

-Interestingly, research shows that a child's ability to understand patterns at age 5 can predict their math skills at age 11 [3].
-These early skills lay the groundwork for more complex concepts like counting and basic math operations.
+A child's ability to understand patterns at age 5 can predict their math skills at 11 [3].
+That’s because these early skills lay the groundwork for complex concepts like counting and basic math operations.

-After pattern recognition, building basic counting skills is another step in preparing your child for math success.
+After pattern recognition, building basic counting skills is the next step in preparing your child for math success.

-Counting is a big milestone in early math development.
+Counting is a major milestone in early math development.
 According to NAEYC, strong counting skills in early childhood are linked to better math performance later on.

 Signs Your Child Understands Numbers